For managers to be successful, their team members need to respect them and follow their instructions.

 A good leader is one that is assertive, yet fair.

-Try incorporating the following phrases into your daily work life to become more assertive.
+Try incorporating the following assertive phrases into your daily work life to become a more assertive manager.

 “This is a priority.”